BSA logo

 • He must meet the requirements as prescribed in the official Boy Scout Handbook and the current Boy Scout Requirements book.

-• As the Venturer meets requirements for the Star and Life ranks or Eagle Palms, a board of review will be conducted by the crew or ship committee.
+• The unit leader conference will be conducted by the Advisor or Skipper.
+As the Venturer fulfills requirements for the Star and Life ranks, a board of review must be conducted by the crew or ship committee according to the procedures established by the National Council as published in the Guide to Advancement.

 • The Eagle board of review should follow the procedures established by the local council.